max533/software_develop_requirement/docs/internal_api.md

 - PERMISSSION

-    Only the assigner, developers and initiator.
+    Only the assigner, developers and initiator in the order can use.
-    If the fields is only developers, only the assigner can use.

 - PATH VARIABLES